 - 2,500 to 3,000 IU/day for children 1 to 8 years; ages 1 to 3: 63 mcg/day; ages 4 to 8: 75 mcg/day

 - 4,000 IU/day for children 9 years and older, adults, and pregnant and breast-feeding teens and women (100 mcg/day)

 One microgram of cholecalciferol (D3) is the same as 40 IU of vitamin D.

-Institute of Medicine, Food and Nutrition Board.
-Dietary Reference Intakes for Calcium and Vitamin D. National Academy Press, Washington, DC, 2011.
+Institute of Medicine (US) Committee to Review Dietary Reference Intakes for Vitamin D and Calcium, Ross AC, Taylor CL, Yaktine AL, Del Valle HB; Institute of Medicine, Food and Nutrition Board.
+Dietary Reference Intakes for calcium and vitamin D. National Academies Press, Washington, DC; 2011.
 PMID: 21796828